samaandrea10/mortgag-dashboard/README.md

 Following model comparison, **Random Forest** was selected as the most promising model for further development.

-The model was subsequently evaluated using **5-Fold Cross Validation** and optimized through **GridSearchCV**, where multiple combinations of key hyperparameters were examined.
+The model was subsequently evaluated using **5-Fold Cross Validation** and optimized through **RandomizedSearchCV**, where multiple combinations of key Random Forest hyperparameters were examined.

-The tuning process included:
+The tuning process included several hyperparameters, including:

-- `n_estimators`: 50, 100, 200
-- `max_depth`: 10, 20, None
+- `n_estimators`
+- `max_depth`
+- `min_samples_split`
+- `min_samples_leaf`
+- `max_features`
+- `class_weight`

 Following model comparison, Cross Validation, Hyperparameter Tuning, and final evaluation, the tuned Random Forest classifier demonstrated the strongest overall predictive performance and generalization capability.

-Consequently, it was selected as the final production model and deployed within the NOVA platform.
+Consequently, the optimized Random Forest model was selected as the final production model and deployed within the NOVA platform.

 ---